eximiaco-labs/omniscope/doc/architecture-haiku/README.md

 User Interface:

-- Tailwind CSS adopted for consistent and customizable visual components
+- Catalyst adopted as the main UI development framework for consistent and customizable visual components
-- Custom React components for specific UI needs
+- Custom React components for specific UI needs not covered by Catalyst
 - Ongoing UI revisions to improve user experience

 Authentication: